Alvaro-Maldo/EDA/README.md

 In terms of cleaning and adecuating data, I found out that the dataset contained missing values, mostly related to `Date_added` columns, needing to make an strategy to handle these kind of values.
 Since there is less than 1% of NaN values in the column, we will just delete the erratic rows.[^1]

-[^1]: (Note that, since the Amazon Prime dataset had a lot more missings (>60%), we will not continue with its analysis since we might have a biased result.)
+[^1]: Note that, since Amazon Prime dataset had a lot more missings (>60%), we will not continue with its analysis since we might have a biased result.

 ### Data Handling and Mining